Skip to content

 Filters

-Our filters utilize LUTs, giving you high control over the color grading process.
+Our filters utilize Lookup Tables (LUTs), offering precise control over the color grading process.
 LUTs are widely used in the cinematic industry and can be exported from tools like Adobe Photoshop.

 Adding Filters

-Before applying a filter to a clip, it must first be added to the Library:
+Before applying a filter to a clip, you must first add it to the Library:

 typescript